cabinetoffice/national-leadership-centre-website/pages/accessibility.md

 * our main website platform, available at [https://www.nationalleadership.gov.uk/](https://www.nationalleadership.gov.uk/)
 * the gov.uk page available about the National Leadership Centre at [https://www.gov.uk/government/publications/national-leadership-centre](https://www.gov.uk/government/publications/national-leadership-centre)

-This statement was updated on 3 December, 2019.
+This page was last amended on the 13th of January 2020.